Salah856/AWS_WhitePapers_Summary/Wordpress_Best_Practices.md

 Each Quick Start includes AWS CloudFormation templates that automate the deployment and a guide that discusses the architecture and provides step-by-step deployment instructions.

+### Conclusion

+AWS presents many architecture options for running WordPress.
+The simplest option is a single server installation for low traffic websites.
+For more advanced websites, site administrators can add several other options, each one representing an incremental improvement in terms of availability and scalability.
+Administrators can select the features that most closely match their requirements and their budget.